 Every geoprocessing tool can be scheduled.
 To schedule a geoprocessing tool, complete the following steps:

 - Find the desired geoprocessing tool and open it.

-- Specify all desired tool parameters.
+- Specify tool parameters.

-- In the Schedule window, specify the task name, start date and time, recurrence, expiration, and other options for how and when the scheduled tool should run.
+- In the Schedule window, specify the task name, start date and time, recurrence, expiration, and other options for how and when the scheduled tool will run.
 Click OK to finish and schedule the tool.

 Manage scheduled tools

 Scheduled geoprocessing tools are listed in the Geoprocessing > Scheduled section of the History pane.
 The Scheduled section displays all tools that are scheduled to run on the machine using your user account—regardless of the project from which the tools were scheduled—in alphabetical order.
 You must be signed in to the machine for scheduled tools to run.

 Each tool in the Scheduled section includes a list of the execution history of the tool.
 Each time the scheduled tool runs, a new time-stamped item is added below the entry for the scheduled tool with an icon indicating whether the execution completed successfully or failed.

 The tool completed with warnings.
 Click View Details or hover over the status icon to view the warning messages.